 - Kent's Kitchen (232 Keefer Street) serves big portions of Chinese food with a small price tag.

 - Floata Seafood Restaurant (180 Keefer Street) is a classic Chinese restaurant that hosts Chinese New Year celebrations and is most famous for its seafood and dim sum.

-It's not Chinese, but Phnom Penh (244 E Georgia Street) is an acclaimed Cambodian and Vietnamese restaurant that locals love for its flavourful dishes and chicken wings.
+It's not Chinese, but Phnom Penh (244 E Georgia Street) is an acclaimed Cambodian and Vietnamese restaurant that locals love for its flavorful dishes and chicken wings.

 Vancouver Chinatown Nightlife

-Chinatown isn't a nightlife hotspot (yet) like Gastown or the Granville Street Entertainment District, but it does have two Vancouver favorites: the Keefer Bar and the Fortune Sound Club.
+Chinatown has grown into a nightspot destination like Gastown and the Granville Street Entertainment District, and is home to two Vancouver favorites: the Keefer Bar and the Fortune Sound Club.